caioviniciusml/caioviniciusml/README.md

 # Hello, I'm Caio Vinicius 💻

 I’m a Full Stack Software Engineer with a Bachelor of Science in Computer Engineering.
-My professional experience includes technologies like JavaScript, TypeScript, React.js, Next.js, Node.js, Express.js, Fastify, PostgreSQL, MongoDB and Docker.
+My professional experience goes through technologies like JavaScript, TypeScript, React.js, Next.js, Node.js, Express.js, Fastify, NestJS, MySQL, PostgreSQL, MongoDB and Docker.
 My goal is to build modern, efficient, and user-centered web solutions that combine solid technical foundation with thoughtful design to create real impact.

 ### Languages and Tools